NBISweden/pipelines-nextflow/AugustusTraining/README.md

     * `maker_evidence_gff`: Path to the GFF annotation.
     * `genome`: Path to the genome assembly.
     * `outdir`: Path to the results folder.
+- Model selection:
+    * `model_selection_value`: Value of AED confidence value to select by.
 - Extract protein sequence:
     * `codon_table`: The number of the codon table to use for translation (default: 1).
 - Augustus: